michiakig/sicp/README.markdown

 removed to make a faster machine.
 Where are these instructions?

-**Exercise 5.7.** Use the simulator to test the machines you designed in exercise 5.4.
+X **Exercise 5.7.** Use the simulator to test the machines you designed in exercise 5.4.